csci566-spring2022/csci566-assignment1/README.md

 Exception is the prediction horizon parameter `T` in Problem 2, please **do not** report results for `T` smaller than the default value.

 - **Am I allowed to change code outside the TODO blocks?**\
-Unless specified otherwise (eg for hyperparameters) please do not change any code outside TODO blocks.
+Unless specified otherwise (eg for hyperparameters) please do not change any code outside TODO blocks. **Doing so may negatively affect your grade**.

 - **My %reload_ext autoreload command does not work, how to fix it?**\
 This has been observed in the past and, whenever it was a problem, could be fixed by downgrading IPython to version 7.5.0: `pip3 install ipython==7.5`.